stephenharris/yolo-walkthrough/README.md

     python test_digit_detection.py /path/to/dataset/

-This will apply your trained model (again you'll need to configure the parameters passed to `performDetect`) and print out the image filename, the actual reading (according to the annotations) and the predicted value.
+This will apply your trained model (again you'll need to configure the parameters passed to `YoloModel`) and print out the image filename, the actual reading (according to the annotations) and the predicted value.
 The last line will print a number between 0 and 1, indicating the percentage of reading correctly extracted.

 ## Resources